-I am a Vienna based software developer, I build software mainly for the web.
+I am a Vienna based software engineer, I build software mainly for the web and embedded devices.
 In my spare time I enjoy reviewing tech gear, ripping quads of all shapes and sizes, coding and generally making stuff.

-You can find me on YouTube, Instagram, Thingiverse or GitHub.
-If you want to stay up to date with this blog, simply join my facebook page.
+You can find me on YouTube, Instagram, Thingiverse, Printables and GitHub.
+If you want to stay up to date with this blog, simply join the Brushlesswhoop facebook page.

-I started with quadcopters more than 10 years ago when a friend of mine asked me to help him with his DIY quadcopter.
+I started with quadcopters over a decade ago when a friend of mine asked me to help him with their DIY quadcopter.
 This was long before FPV quadcopters were popular and parts for quads were readily available.
-Soon after my friend’s copter was finished I started to build my own.
+Soon after my friends copter was finished I started to build my own.
+Back then we used Aluminimu profiles and gyros and accelorometers from the Wii remotes.
 I even built my own transmitter from an old PC joystick, simply because I could not get used to those box styled radios.
-My goal back then was always to have something small that I could fly indoors - jump a couple of years ahead and here we are - all my wishes came true.
+My goal back then was always to have something small that I could fly indoors (I live in a densely populated city, so just hopping outside and rip a couple packs with a 5” is simply not an option) - jump a couple of years ahead and here we are - all my wishes came true.

 I always try to find a good value to price ratio with the gear I am using.
-There are certain brands I like to support because I think it is worth supporting them, but generally I would never buy something just because it is of a certain brand.
+There are certain brands I like to support because I think it is worth supporting them, but generally I don’t have too high brand loyalty and would refrain from buying something just because it is of a certain brand.

-Especially in the quadcopter hobby you are breaking so much stuff that you have to think twice if it is really worth for you to pay a premium for something.
+Especially in the quadcopter hobby you are breaking so much stuff that you have to think twice if it is really worth for you to pay a premium for something or if the cheaper version is “good enough”.

-That being said, I also try to stay away from clones, sometimes this distinction is hard to make, but with frames for example it is pretty obvious and I would prefer to pay the markup in order to support the original creator.
+That being said, I also try to stay away from clones as much as possible.
+Sometimes this distinction is hard to make, but with frames for example it is pretty obvious and I would prefer to pay the markup in order to support the original creator.
+Developing new things takes time and often times even money.

 Gear I use

-I would like to share some gear that I personally use.
+I sometimes get asked what gear I recommend, thus I thought I’d compile a list of stuff that I use on a regular.
 The quads you fly will probably change quite a bit, but there is some stuff that you do not exchange too often:

-• RC Transmitter: Taranis X-Lite Pro - I really enjoy this form factor of transmitter.
+• RC Transmitter: For a long time the Taranis X-Lite Pro was my goto radio - I really enjoy this form factor of transmitter.
 Gamepad shaped and running OpenTX.
 The pro version also has integrated charging via USB port.
 But be aware - this model does no longer support D8 receivers.
 I do not really like the politics that FrSky is currently following, but this controller is for me one of the few ones that I like for it’s form.
-Lately I have been using BetaFPV’s Lite Radio 2 - a relatively cheap controller that suports D8 und D16 and is more than enough for all your whoop needs.

 • Goggles: Skyzone Sky03O - I bought them a couple of weeks before the FatShark HDO2 came out and for me they are still the better option since they come with integrated diversity receivers and I can use custom diopters.
 If I would just start out with the hobby, and the size of the googles would not matter I would recommend going with the DJI HD FPV system and an external, analog receiver, preferably RapidFire.